railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

 :base_code_id: Base Code, many2one

-    *The case of the tax declaration.*
+    *The account basis of the tax declaration.*

 :tax_code_id: Tax Code, many2one

-    *The case of the tax declaration.*
+    *The tax basis of the tax declaration.*